eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/integration.rst

       You can view a list of your jobs, as well as their IDs, using the above :matlab:`c.Jobs` command.

 #.
-Another example using a script.
+Another example using a MATLAB script.

    .. literalinclude:: src/serial_example_script.m
       :language: matlab